 After writing several articles and a lot of blogs, I decided it was time to write my very own book.
-This was a long time dream of mine and now I didn’t write just one book, but I did two!
+This was a long time dream of mine and now I didn’t write just one book, but I did a total of three!

 Xamarin Continuous Integration and Delivery

 The first one, Xamarin Continuous Integration and Delivery: Team Services, Test Cloud, and HockeyApp, is all about setting up your own continuous integration and continuous delivery pipeline based on technologies like Visual Studio Team Services, HockeyApp and Xamarin Test Cloud.
 From the back cover: